arw6329/doubletime/README.md

 //     abc: string;
 // }
 //
-// but will throw 'empty string is not accepted' at runtime const typedObject2 = validator.validate({
+// but will throw 'value "" is not valid; minimum accepted length is 1' at runtime const typedObject2 = validator.validate({
     abc: ''
 })